-2.5.2 - Please describe how effectively each of the Recommendations is used:

-3. Tentative List

-3.1 - In the process of preparing your Tentative List, did you use any of the following tools to make a preliminary assessment of the potential Outstanding Universal Value?
+- 2.5.2 Please describe how effectively each of the Recommendations is used: - 3.
+Tentative List - 3.1 In the process of preparing your Tentative List, did you use any of the following tools to make a preliminary assessment of the potential Outstanding Universal Value?

-IUCN thematic studies
+ICOMOS thematic studies IUCN thematic studies